Design, prototype, test

 Professional recognition

-All graduates are eligible for an Engineers Australia (EA) membership.
+This course has professional accreditation from Engineers Australia (EA).
 EA is a signatory to the Washington Accord, which permits graduates to work in various countries across the world.
 This course is recognised internationally in the engineering profession, giving our graduates more career opportunities overseas.

 Possible careers